hazelcast/hazelcast/site/docs/architecture/fault-tolerance.md

-When you configure the processing guarantee for your job as _exactly-once_ or _at-least-once_, Hazelcast Jet uses the distributed snapshotting feature to store all the internal computation state to an `IMap`.
-However, this on its own isn't enough to provide the processing guarantee because the snapshot must cover the entire pipeline, from source to sink.
-Hazelcast Jet requires certain guarantees from the systems used as sources and sinks in a fault-tolerant data pipeline.
+When you configure the processing guarantee for your job as _exactly-once_ or _at-least-once_, Hazelcast Jet uses the distributed snapshotting feature to store all the **internal** computation state to an `IMap`.
+However, this on its own isn't enough to provide the processing guarantee because the snapshot must cover the entire pipeline, including the external changes performed by sources and sinks.
+Hazelcast Jet requires certain guarantees from sources and sinks in a fault-tolerant data pipeline.

 When the job is restarting after a node failure, Jet resets the whole data pipeline to the state of the last snapshot.
-For the source this means rewinding back to the point of snapshot, ready to replay the items it already emitted in he previous (failed) job run.
-For the sink it's usually enough to support idempotence: when Jet's sink connector asks it to apply the same data again, it must simply stay in the same state.
+More technically, processors can save arbitrary data to the snapshot and Jet will present that same data to the processors after a restart.
+Jet performs such snapshots in regular intervals.
+Sources can cooperate with the job in multiple ways:

+- **Replayable sources:** a replayable source can seek to certain position and re-read events from that positions multiple times.
+An example is Apache Kafka or an IMap Journal.
+Such source saves the offset(s) to the snapshot and in case of restart it continues from the saved position.

+- **Acknowledging sources:** such sources acknowledge messages after fully processing them.
+Typical example is a JMS queue.
+Unacknowledged messages are delivered again in case the job fails.
+Such sources need to do two things: (1) acknowledge messages only after a next snapshot is completed and (2) save message IDs for deduplication to snapshot in case the job fails after a snapshot is completed but before it manages to acknowledge the consumption.
+Those IDs are used to drop re-delivered messages after a restart.

+Sinks can cooperate in different ways:

+- **Transactional sinks:** such sinks write their output using a transaction and they commit it only after the snapshot is completed.
+Since there are multiple parallel workers writing the data, each with its own transaction, Jet employs two-phase commit to ensure that either all participants commit or all roll back.
+An example is JMS, JDBC or Kafka sinks.

+- **Idempotent writes:** Idempotent operation is an operation that, if performed multiple times, has the same effect as if performed once.
+An example is writing to an IMap: `map.put("key", "value")` has the same effect if you execute it once or twice.
+Such sinks only need to ensure that all in-flight operations are finished before each snapshot is performed.
+That is they need to wait for async operations to finish or fsync writes to files.
+But it's not enough to just use such a sink: you also need to ensure that the keys are stable.
+For example if you use random UUID for the key, it won't work, the job must produce identical keys after a restart.
+Also if you process the journal for a map, the journal will contain the update event multiple times.

 ## Distributed Snapshot